FallingWithStyle/Avoros-Dungeon/docs/COMBAT-SYSTEM-PHILOSOPHY.md

 ## Overview

-The new combat system is designed around the vision of **Dungeon Crawler Carl meets old school Legend of Zelda: Link's Awakening meets Borderlands**.
+The new combat system is designed around the vision of **Legend of Zelda: Link's Awakening meets Dungeon Crawler Carl meets Borderlands**.
 This means:

-- **Fast-paced, responsive action** - No complex queues or delays
+- **Real-time action** - Click to attack, move freely, no turns or queues
+- **Immediate responsiveness** - Actions happen instantly when triggered
 - **Over-powered feel** - Players should feel strong and capable
 - **Massive variety** - Ridiculous numbers of classes, skills, spells, and equipment
 - **Environmental interaction** - Hazards, cover, and tactical positioning matter